 440.643 - Economics of Investments and Financial Management

 This course develops a deeper understanding of financial markets in the context of portfolio theory.
 In addition to understanding how financial markets operate and relate to the broader economy, students will develop skills to analyze investment decisions and manage investment portfolios.
-Students will learn the Efficient Market Hypothesis (EMH), criticisms and implications of EMH for investment strategies, modern portfolio theory and practice, and tools for evaluating performance.
+Students will learn the efficient market hypothesis (EMH), criticisms and implications of EMH for investment strategies, modern portfolio theory and practice, and tools for evaluating performance.
 Throughout the course, several financial models will be analyzed especially as they relate to real-world asset allocation decisions.
-Prerequisite 440.601 Microeconomic Theory.
-Co-requisites: 440.606 Econometrics and 440.640 Financial Economics.
+Prerequisite: 440.601 Microeconomic Theory and 440.640 Financial Economic.
+Corequisites: 440.606 Econometrics.

 440.645 - Behavioral Economics & Finance